 Pair with the sauce

 Pair the sauce that you are serving with your dish to the wine served with it.
-If you are serving a creamy sauce try pairing it with a buttery chardonnay.
+If you are serving a creamy sauce try pairing it with a buttery Chardonnay.
 If your dish calls for a delicate citrus sauce try pairing it with a zippy Sauvignon Blanc or a light Chardonnay.
 Tomato-based or meat sauces generally pair very well with red wines like a Shiraz.
-If your dish does not include a sauce just try pairing lighter wines with lighter meats like chicken or pork with Chardonnay, and steak or red meat with a nice Cabernet.
+If your dish does not include a sauce just try pairing lighter wines with lighter meats like chicken or pork with Chardonnay, and steak or red meat with a nice Cabernet Sauvignon.

 It’s all about personal preferences